|Nutritional Guidelines (per serving)|

 Spanish turrón is synonymous with Christmas in Spain, and it is the most popular Christmas candy, too.
 The two traditional types are simply called hard (duro) or soft (blando), created in Jijona, Alicante.
 The two original turróns use lots of egg whites.
 This turrón was created in order to use the leftover egg yolks.
 So, it is a wonderful recipe to prepare when you have extra yolks.

 - 10 ounces/300 grams almonds (ground)

 - 1/2 teaspoon cinnamon (ground)

 - 6 ounces/175 grams sugar (granulated)

 Place yolks, ground almonds, lemon peel, and cinnamon into a large mixing bowl.
 Mix well.

-Make a simple syrup with water and granulated sugar: Pour water and sugar into a medium saucepan and bring to a boil while stirring 212 F (100 C) degrees.
-As water evaporates, the liquid will thicken and become denser.
+Make a simple syrup with water and granulated sugar: Pour water and sugar into a medium saucepan and bring to a boil while stirring till reach 212 F/100 C. As water evaporates, the liquid will thicken and become denser.